distributed-system-analysis/pbench/docs/API/V1/detail.md

 One or more metadata keys specified were unacceptable.

 `401`   **UNAUTHORIZED** \
-The client is not authenticated and does not have READ access to the specified dataset.
+The client is not authenticated.

 `403`   **FORBIDDEN** \
 The authenticated client does not have READ access to the specified dataset.